hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 There are two main reasons why this error could occur.

 1. You have not loaded the `Python` module that was used to create the virtual environment.
-2. you loaded or unloaded modules while the virtual environment was activated.
+2. You loaded or unloaded modules while the virtual environment was activated.

 #### Entering a virtual environment while the Python module used to create it is not active